 Real-world problems of security are outlined in a large number of publications, within this section we only present conceptual models that are based on the following selection criteria:

 With open we mean that the institute or company created the model has an open process that allows everyone to improve the model.
 Of course open is not always really open without borders and thresholds.
-Even the open group is not really open for public participation, since large memberships fees form a threshold.
+Even the open group is not really open for public participation, since large membership fees form a threshold.
 The OWASP foundation is however one of the best examples on how open should be.
 That is open license on content (common creative) and no impediments and no requirements for participants who want to join the working groups.

 For security many models exist.
 Most models are aimed for evaluating risks for auditors and other stakeholders.
 In the sections below a collection of (almost open) security thread models.